COLOR GRADING IN LIGHTROOM

-Dodging and burning are two of the oldest, and likely still the best tools in landscape photography to control the light after the photo is captured.
+Dodging and burning are two of the oldest, and likely still the best tools in landscape photography to control the light of a captured photo.
 You’ll find these tools available in one form or another in just about every photo editing software out there.
 I dodge and burn nearly every landscape photo I create.
 Ansel Adams was even famous for spending hours in the darkroom manipulating the light and dark areas of his landscape photos.
 One of the reasons his imagery was so powerful was because of how he masterfully controlled shadows, mid-tones, and highlights.
 Dodging & Burning simple post processing technique can be used to alter how the eye flows through an image.
 It essentially alters the light that was recorded in the original photograph by toning down highlights, brightening shadows, or vice versa.

 So what does it mean to “dodge” or “burn” an image?
 Dodging simply refers to making an area of your image brighter while burning refers to darkening portions of your image.
-It’s pretty easy as a beginner to get the two mixed up.
+It’s pretty easy to mix up the two as a beginner.
 I just remember that when I burn my toast, it gets dark… therefore burning is making my image darker.
 Ok… that’s kinda lame but hey, whatever works!

 As lansdscape photographers, we do not have the option of bringing soft boxes and reflectors to photograph a mountain range or a waterfall.
 We have to work with the light that is provided to us in the field.
 Our next best option to control light is in our post-processing workflow.
 I’ll briefly cover the two most popular programs but know that these tools are available in many places… even in apps on your phone.

-Dodging and burning for landscape photography in Lightroom are done with brushes.
+Brushes in Lightroom perform the dodging and burning for landscape photography.
 You add a brush, lower the exposure for a burning effect, and simply start painting the darkness into your image.
 You have to use another brush with a brighter exposure setting, to dodge areas of your image.